 2010 Closely Held Secrets, Bonington Gallery, Nottingham

 2009 B. Noticed, The Broadcaster, Wellingore & Waddington, Lincolnshire.
-Group exhibition to launch the Broadcaster, a curatorial collaboration with the Postmethodists.
+Group exhibition in collaboration with the Postmethodists.

 Make Shift & Bend, Café Gallery, London, England